metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 pictures or icons (unless the later are part of the character set used) need alternative descriptions for the text based interfaces, which can make a big difference in the usability.

+Currently the module is still missing some of its planned frills like alignment, colour, exact positioning, graphics, pictures or icons.
+At least the first two of this list will be added in later versions.
+The essential functionality is ready to be used and will be tested / used by another project developed before further enhancements on this one.

 # DESCRIPTION